mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## Impact of Connection Migration

-RTP sessions are characterized by a continuous flow of packets in either or both directions.
+RTP sessions are characterized by a continuous flow of RTP packets in either or both directions.
 A connection migration might lead to pausing media transmission until reachability of the peer under the new address is validated.
 This might lead to short breaks in media delivery in the order of RTT and, if